MicrosoftDocs/windows-dev-docs/hub/package-manager/winget/upgrade.md

 The **upgrade** command requires that you specify the exact string to upgrade.
 If there is any ambiguity, you will be prompted to further filter the **upgrade** command to  an exact application.

+## Aliases

+The following aliases are available for this command:

+- update

 ## Usage

 `winget upgrade [[-q] \<query>] [\<options>]`